darkthecross/portfolio_template/README.md

-This is Mingxiang Fan (AKA) darkthecross's personal website
+This is a template for portfolio websites.